WayneBuckhanan/VueFlowFast/README.md

 Additionally, you may find that you need or want to define more complex CSS than the Tailwind utility classes easily provide.
 Stylus can be added for Pug-like features in your CSS blocks with no additional config needed.
 Simply run `npm install stylus` and use it in your `<style lang="stylus">` tags.

 Backend services can be added with a single config file via [SST](https://sst.dev).
 For example, Javascript or Typescript functions can be defined in files in an `api/` directory and deployed to Amazon AWS, Cloudflare, or other services supported by SST or the underlying Pulumi providers.
 See the [examples in the SST docs](https://sst.dev/docs) for more ideas on how to leverage this "infrastructure as code" (IaC) approach to complement this repo's quick front-end development with quick back-end services as well.

+## TODO

+- Update Vuestic UI integration to use the [@vuestic/compiler](https://ui.vuestic.dev/compiler/vuestic-config)
+- Branches/alt repos for more in-depth demos/starters?
+  - more page examples
+  - eslint, prettier, testing examples
+  - Preline with and/or replacing Vuestic UI
+  - Pinia store example
+  - Static site deploy via SST (to AWS, soon to Cloudflare)
+  - Serverless resources on AWS via SST
+  - Cloudflare Pages deploy via Wrangler
+- Link all un/plugins, packages, and docs
+- Thinking in Vue article?
+- (What would you like to see?)

 ## License